diyanah08/project2-brazilian-amazon/README.md

 - The footer consists of a link that will open to an external site in a new tab when clicked which has a way for users to make a donation to help the Amazon Rainforest.

 ### Features Left to Implement
-1) Better media responsiveness for mapbox
-2) Ability to click on chart on mobile devices to show value as hover does not work on mobile.
+1) Ability to click on chart on mobile devices to show value as hover does not work on mobile.
-3) More mobile responsiveness: mapbox to be able to move in safari on iPhone.
+2) More mobile responsiveness: e.g. mapbox to be able to move in safari on iPhone.
-4) More information for the ‘Extend of Damage’ page including:
+3) More information for the ‘Extend of Damage’ page including:
     - Videos of the aftermath
     - Consequences to health of people in the region
     - Biodiversity consequences
-5) Fixed site to be able to be viewed on Internet Explorer [currently map and news api unavailable]
+4) Fix site to be able to be viewed on Internet Explorer [currently map and news api unavailable]
+5) Fix site to be able to show page still even after links are open in new tabs

 ## Technologies Used
 - HTML